The Carnegie Library

 In the 20th century, Fairfield County continued to evolve and adapt to changing times.
 The decline of the canal system and the rise of automobiles led to a shift in transportation and trade patterns.
 Manufacturing industries diversified, and new businesses emerged to meet the demands of an evolving economy.
 Today, Fairfield County is a mix of suburban, rural, and industrial areas, offering its residents a high quality of life, a vibrant downtown area in Lancaster, and access to natural attractions like Hocking Hills State Park.

-This timeline provides a concise overview of the key events in the history of Fairfield County, Ohio.
+This timeline provides a condensed summary of the historical journey of Fairfield County, Ohio.

 • 1800: Fairfield County was established on December 9th.